ebowwa/irl/docs/backend/testing/openai-llm.md

-# TODO update to less generic api route naming

-Curls to use the api/generate route
+Curls to use the LLM api/generate route

 ## Directly to OLLAMA (example)